MohammadShahin/metis-testing/README.md

 cp .env.example .env
 ```

-Add private keys separated with a comma.
-Add at least two private keys, they can be the same.
+Add private keys `PRIVATE_KEYS` separated with a comma.
+Add at least two private keys, they can NOT be the same.
 Add providers for Metis Sepolia and Ethereum Sepolia.
+Both accounts should have Ether and Metis on L1 (Ethereum Sepolia) and on L2 (Metis Sepolia).

+Optional env vars for RPC header authentication are provided: `MTS_SEPOLIA_RPC_URL_HEADERS`, `ETH_SEPOLIA_RPC_URL_HEADERS`.

 Compile the smart contracts with the following:
 ```